edificeio/edifice-mobile-framework/README.md

 > Note this project is in a beta state.
 Some components and API are unstable and will be refactor.

-> This project is designed, developed and maintained by [Open Digital Education](http://opendigitaleducation.com)
+> This project is designed, developed and maintained by [Edifice](https://edifice.io/)